Batavia High School (Illinois): Soccer

-Marching Band
+Marching band

-In 2009, The Marching Bulldogs began competing in various competitions around the state.
-In 2011, the Marching Bulldogs received new uniforms, switching from their traditional white pants and red jacket to an all black uniform featuring a single red "B".
-2015 was the band's most successful year with their show "Square the Circle" with music by jazz guitarist Pat Metheny.
-They placed in every competition including 3rd in class at the ISU competition and 7th overall in preliminaries, and won multiple awards for best color guard, visuals, and percussion.
+In 2009, the Marching Bulldogs began competing in various competitions around the state.
+In 2011, the Marching Bulldogs received new uniforms, switching from their traditional white pants and red jacket to an all-black uniform featuring a single red "B".
+In 2015, the band performed the show "Square the Circle" with music by jazz guitarist Pat Metheny.
+They placed in every competition including 3rd in class at the Illinois State competition and 7th overall in preliminaries and won multiple awards for best color guard, visuals, and percussion.
+In 2022, the band performed the show "When the Forest Calls" and placed 3rd overall for their class and won caption awards in all competitions they attended.
+The Marching Bulldogs made it to the Illinois State competition finals for the first time in school history placing 3rd in class 4A and placing 15th overall in the finals.

+In 2023, the band performed the show entitled "The Crow" based on Swan Lake.
+The Marching Bulldogs placed either 1st or 2nd in their class at all competitions they attended as well as making it to Illinois State competition finals for the second time in school history placing 2nd place in class 4A and 11th place in finals.

-Competitive Cheer Team
+Competitive cheer team

 The Batavia Cheer Team has competed in ICCA and IHSA competitions since their inception in the early 2000s.
 They qualified for the 2012 State Championship in Bloomington, Il.
 The team has fluctuated between the Large All Girl and Coed divisions.

-Dance Team
+Dance team

 In 2013, both the JV and Varsity teams competed in the TDI Grand Championship competition.
-Varsity placed 1st in Pom, 2nd in lyrical and 3rd in the hip-hop category.
-JV placed first in both the Pom and Jazz categories and were the overall grand championship for all JV teams.
+Varsity placed 1st in Pom, 2nd in lyrical, and 3rd in the hip-hop category.
+JV placed first in both the Pom and Jazz categories and was the overall grand championship for all JV teams.
 In 2015 the team competed in the UDA national championship in Orlando.